apache/doris/docs/en/administrator-guide/http-actions/fe/connection-action.md

 ## Examples

-1. 获取指定 connection id 的 query id
+1. Get the query id of the specified connection id

     ```
     GET /api/connection?connection_id=101